nikan1996/find_population/README.md

 - [X] Download high precision geo-population data.
 - [X] Parse these data and store them into database such as sqlite, redis or other products.
 - [X] Find the population within an area.
+- [ ] Dealing with Poles and the meridian at 180° longitude.
 - [ ] Try Geohash/Google s2 to encode spherical geometry.

 # Dev